carpentries-incubator/julia-inflammation/episodes/debugging.md

 Version control is often used to reset software to a known state during debugging, and to explore recent changes to code that might be responsible for bugs.

-Git is a great example for aversion control Software.
+Git is a great example for a version control Software.

 ::::::::::::::::::::::::::::::::::::::::::::::::::